-Had an offer accepted on a new place?
-Your first job is usually to instruct a conveyancer to deal with the purchase.
+After your heart rate has returned to normal on hearing that your offer has been accepted on the home you love, the next job is usually to instruct a conveyancer to deal with the purchase.

 Most of the time, this will be a solicitor but you could equally opt for a licensed conveyancer or property lawyer.
 Either way, they should be regulated by the Solicitors Regulation Authority or the Council for Licensed Conveyancers respectively.

 Once you have settled on a choice, what will they do for their fee?
-Linda Kirk, conveyancing partner at Stephensons Solicitors helped us to break it down into 10 easy steps.
+We asked Linda Kirk, conveyancing partner at Stephensons Solicitors to help us to break it down into 10 easy steps.

 Step 1: Open the purchase file